Austria slams U.S., UK "tax havens" as EU turns up heat

 There could be some frank talking as Vienna defends a long tradition of banking secrecy, of a kind the likes of non-EU member Switzerland, and now Luxembourg, have agreed to curtail.

-France's budget minister, whose predecessor was forced out last month in a scandal over a secret Swiss bank account, said Austria could be blacklisted if it did not reveal to their governments which foreign EU citizens had accounts in its banks.
+France's budget minister, whose predecessor was forced out last month in a scandal over a secret Swiss bank account, warned Austria on Thursday that it risked being blacklisted for financial transactions if it did not agree to reveal to their governments which foreign EU citizens had accounts in its banks.

 "It's not normal that a country like Austria for example doesn't communicate the information it has concerning EU citizens who hold accounts there," Bernard Cazeneuve said.